vixrant/dj-forum/README.md

 ## Run instructions (Test)

 1. Install all `requirements.txt` on a Python 3 virtual environment.
-2. Make a postgres table named same as `DB_NAME`, user `DB_USER` and password `DB_PASSWORD`.
+2. Make a postgres table named "djforum", with a superuser "djadmin" password "@sanghvi@".
 Note that DEGUB should be enabled.
-3. Set the Test environment variables.
 3. `python manage.py migrate`.
-4. Make a superuser.
+4. Make a Django superuser `python manage.py createsuperuser`.
+This is your admin.
 5. `manage.py runserver`.

-## Deploy instructions (Production)
+## Heroku Deploy instructions (Production)

 1. Make Heroku app with Heroku:Postgresql database.
 2. Set the Production environment variables.